Iarla Ó Lionáird

 While there he met Simon Emmerson, who was putting together a fusion dance band which would be called the Afro Celt Sound System.
 Iarla joined them.
 They went on to play at festivals all over the world and record five albums, which sold in the hundreds of thousands.

 Iarla's solo career was inevitable and began with the acclaimed and powerful 'Seven Steps To Mercy' in 1997.
 Produced by Michael Brook, the album saw O Lionaird create a new and unique work in which his voice soars with power and tenderness.
 A brave and ambitious solo debut it remains a landmark album in Irish music.
 Iarla followed this with a moving soundtrack to Nichola Bruce's film 'I Could Read The Sky' (2000), from the book by Timothy O'Grady and Steve Pyke and featuring Martin Hayes and Sinead O'Connor.
 The next step from this restless innovator was a challenging and electronically influenced solo album, 'Invisible Fields' (2005).
-At once a love song to the Irish language and engagement with new sonic textures, the widespread acclaim for the album confirmed O Lionaird as one of contemporary music's most ambitious singers and recording artists.
+At once a love song to the Irish language and an exploration of new sonic textures, the widespread acclaim for the album confirmed O Lionaird as one of contemporary music's most ambitious singers and recording artists.

 O Lionaird has always been a collaborator and an artist seeking new fields of engagement.
 From his collaboration with Peter Gabriel on 'Ovo', this has taken an increasingly classical form.
 His song-cycle with Gavin Byrars, 'Anail De' (The Breath Of God) reflects a deep artist collaboration and friendship with the composer.
 He has also worked with composers Ian Wilson and Paul Hillier.
 Similarly he has worked extensively with acclaimed Irish composer Donnacha Dennehy and his group The Crash Ensemble with a record release of their piece, 'Gra & Bas' due soon.